Malky Mackay's side picked up all three points thanks to the midfielder's header, inflicting a fourth straight defeat on the Baggies in the process

 And West Brom threatened again soon after, McAuley heading across the face of goal, before Marshall rescued the result with a magnificent reaction save to keep out Long's firm header.

-The win moves Cardiff four points clear of the relegation zone, and above West Brom - which has now lost four successive matches.
+The win moves Cardiff four points clear of the relegation zone, and above West Brom - who have now lost four successive matches.